Key Takeaways:

 While both serve to protect creators and their creations, they each represent a unique approach to the rights and permissions associated with content.

-This blog will delve into the intricacies of both, highlighting their distinctions, overlaps, and the implications for creators and users alike.
+This blog will delve into the intricacies of both, highlighting their distinctions, identical terms, and the implications for individual creators and users alike.

-Let’s embark on this journey to demystify the world of content rights and make informed choices in our digital engagements.
+Keep reading to explore the world of copyright and creative commons and make informed choices in our digital engagements.

-• CCL: To provide a flexible range of protections and freedoms for authors and artists, allowing them to share their work while still having control over how it’s used.
+• CCL: To provide a flexible range of protections and fair dealing for authors and artists, allowing them to share their work while still having control over how it’s used.

 • Copyright: To give creators control over their intellectual property, ensuring they can benefit from it and decide who can use, share, or modify it.